markrae/BookCollections/README.md

 # BookCollections
-If struggle to keep track of your book collection, then this Android app can help.
+If you struggle to keep track of your book collection, then this Android app can help.
 It allows users to create Shelves and organize their book collection on to them.

 # Download Release APKs
 Prototype releases can be downloaded [here](https://github.com/markrae/BookCollections/releases).